What do lenders look for when assessing my bank statements?

 What has it got to do with the Lender whether l gamble or not?

 Whether you have an annual flutter on the Grand National or a regularly use internet betting sites, clearly there is nothing illegal about properly licensed gambling.
-With many of the bookmakers advertising on mainstream TV and radio, a lot of people see gambling simply as a mainstream hobby or pastime similar to many others.
+Many of the bookmakers advertise on mainstream TV and radio.
+A lot of people see gambling simply as a mainstream hobby or pastime similar to many others.
 However, it shouldn’t be forgotten that even the gambling advertisers urge customers to “please gamble responsibly” and this is the key to bear in mind when applying for a mortgage.
 Thus, whilst it is not a lender’s job to tell you how to live your life, how to spend your money or indeed to moralise on the ethical rights and wrongs of gambling, they do have a duty (underscored by mortgage regulation) to lend responsibly.
 If Lenders need to prove to the regulators that they are making prudent lending decisions, it isn’t entirely unreasonable of them therefore to expect the people to whom they lend to adopt a similar approach when it comes to their personal finances.
 Think about it.
-If you were lending your own money would you lend it to the applicant who gambles or the one who doesn’t.
+If you were lending your own money would you lend it to the applicant who gambles or the one who doesn’t?

 As mentioned above, it is not illegal to gamble so just because you have the odd gambling transaction on your bank statements it doesn’t automatically mean you will be declined for a mortgage.
 However, the lender will consider whether these transactions are reasonable and responsible.
 Thus they will particularly look at the frequency of these transactions, the size of the transactions in relation to the person’s income and the impact upon the account balance.
 If these transactions are infrequent small amounts that make no significant impact on a regular credit bank balance, then they are not likely to be regarded as important.
 However, if you bet most weeks or you are constantly overdrawn, the Lender is therefore likely to see that as being irresponsible and decline your application.